Particles in Motion 5

 Particles in Motion 5 was designed for users who are already fluent in either Motion 4 or 5.
 As an intermediate level tutorial, it assumes you are comfortable with Motion’s user interface and the basic process of compositing and animating in Motion.
 This tutorial focuses on generating and animating particle systems in Motion 5.
 Users who are new to Motion 5 should purchase Getting Started in Motion 5 before working through this tutorial.

-Particles in Motion 5 is presented in 7 individual lessons with a running time of just under 2 hours.
-The tutorial includes project and media files for following along in Motion 5.
+Project Media: The tutorial also includes project and media files for following along in Motion 5.